motion/orbit/notes/next.md

       - RSS Syncer
     - Start Orbit friends chat
     - Typeform survey
-    - Orbit home has RSS that has Orbit Updates + Orbit Help
+    - Orbit home has RSS that has Orbit Updates + Orbit Helpsear
       - Updates are latest dev notes
       - Help is for onboarding onto Orbit, shows its power
       - Make the default home screen be "Orbit Updates"